The Development of Pharmaceutical Packaging in Today’s Care Markets

 Primary Packaging

-The main purpose of primary packaging is product protection and safety.
-This type of packaging must meet each U.S. regulatory requirement to protect the product from tampering or contamination to ensure that it is able to reach its shelf life instead of expiring at an earlier date.
+The main purpose of primary packaging is product protection and safety from external factors.
+This type of packaging must meet each U.S. regulatory requirement to protect the product from tampering or contamination to ensure that it can reach its shelf life instead of expiring at an earlier date.
 For example, primary packaging in North America includes child-resistant packaging for medications in bottles and other types of containers to prevent children from being able to open them.

-Labels plat an important role in primary packaging.
-There are various factors goes into the label of medication, and each label will differ in many ways including the type, dose, patient, etc. Efficiency and accuracy in the labeling process are vital.
+Labels play an important role in primary packaging.
+Various factors are considered for medication labels, and each label will differ in many ways including the type, dose, patient, etc. Efficiency and accuracy in the labeling process are vital.

 Different types of primary packaging include: